 Monitor adaptive traffic usage and thresholds

-You can use the preset dashboard OneAgent Traces - Adaptive traffic management to track usage and thresholds of adaptive traffic management.
-Metric and charts provide insights into:
+You can use the preset dashboard OneAgent Traces - Adaptive traffic management to track usage and thresholds of Adaptive traffic management.

 Adaptive load reduction